 Display them in a pocket chart.
 Display a limited number of stickers at one time so students are not overwhelmed.
 Replace stickers at the end of the week so each week there is a new selection.

 Have a limited number on a movable tray.
 We like this way as well because it’s movable.

 Have them in a container.
 Take what you get and dump it all in so students can pick through what you have.
 This is a fun clear bowl so students can see through from the sides as well and thumb through them.

 It is always exciting to pick a sticker, but what do you do with them?
 Well, that’s something you will want to set some decisions about.
 For me, I ask them to put them in sticker books or take them home.
 At home, they can ask their family if they can use them on water bottles or whatever.
 But in class, they can put the stickers directly in their sticker book.

 Do you still have some of those cute little blank notebooks from Bullseyes Playground?
 Cut them in half, add a label on the front and start adding stickers!

 Aside from just being super fun, they also have so many developmental benefits.

 - Fine motor power house – encourage pincer grasp

-- Bilateral hand coordination – kids have to use non-dominant hand to hold sheet and peel with the other.
+- Bilateral hand coordination – kids have to use the non-dominant hand to hold a sheet and peel with the other.
 This helps with functions like zipping a coat and cutting.

-- Handedness – the act of peeling the stickers will encourage kids to use a dominate hand and supporting hand.
+- Handedness – the act of peeling the stickers will encourage kids to use a dominant hand and supporting hand.

 A few pro-teacher tips: